TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/bio_profile_v3_3_audit.md

 - Integrate the fertilizer and nutrient datasets into profile management for logging nutrient applications with schema validation.
 - Implement optional AI or automation hooks (e.g., irrigation scheduling, setpoint optimization) with appropriate monetization controls.

-### Home Assistant
-- Expose provenance information in the UI to highlight inherited versus overridden values in editors and entity attributes.
 - Add Home Assistant UI support for cloud connectivity, including login/signup flows and sync status indicators.
 - Display aggregated statistics and history within Home Assistant, such as cards for yield trends, average VPD over time, and the new success-rate rollups.
 - Refine device information to highlight species and cultivar context within the device panel.